A Quick guide to the very basics of setting up your solo business with Xolo in Estonia

 An expense document is required for each payment from a vendor (the payment order is not sufficient);

-Expense document must be submitted at least once a month (no later than the 7th of the new month);
+Expense documents must be submitted at least once a month (no later than the 7th of the new month);

 Missing documents are taxable as fringe benefits (it’s a combination of income tax 25% and social tax 33%);

-Out-of-pocket expenses are costs related to your business which are paid using your personal money and later reimbursed from your company’s account (mark “Out-of-pocket” in self-service when uploading);
+Out-of-pocket expenses are costs related to your business that are paid using your personal money and later reimbursed from your company’s account (mark “Out-of-pocket” in self-service when uploading);

 Please note we don’t support cash transactions (as we’re a fully online business).

 Salaries and Dividends